leonwebs/Community/DistAnalysis.md

 f[len(f):], ax[len(ax):] = tuple(zip(  plt.subplots(1)  ))
 plt.bar(range(7),[i/(j+1) for (i,j) in zip(spanpops, regpops)])
-ax[-1].set_title('Hispanic Proportion of each District') f[-1].show()
+ax[-1].set_title('Hispanic Proportion of each District')
 ```

 ```
-/Library/Frameworks/Python.framework/Versions/3.7/bin/pweave:11:
-UserWarning: Matplotlib is currently using module://ipykernel.pylab.backend_inline, which is a non-GUI backend, so cannot show the figure.
+Text(0.5, 1.0, 'Hispanic Proportion of each District')
 ```

 ![](figures/DistAnalysis_figure2_1.png)\

-District 6 has a high proportion of
+District 3 has a high proportion of
 people who identify as hispanic, almost a majority.
 In this
 hypothetical districting map, any candidate would have to address the
 concerns of this group.